Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] They automatically add more instances across multiple AWS Regions based on global demand of the application.
 - [x] They automatically add or replace instances across multiple Availability Zones when the application needs it.
-- [ ] They enable the application’s stalk: content to reside closer to end users.
+- [ ] They enable the application's stalk: content to reside closer to end users.
 - [ ] They are able to distribute incoming requests across a tier of web server instances.

 **[⬆ Back to Top](#table-of-contents)**